0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/json-rpc-to-proof.md

 The information is retrieved with the same RPC call as in Ethereum.

-Users are not really concerned with the transaction being in a block, but rather when the batch transitions to a new state.
+Users are less concerned with the transaction being in a block, and more with when the newly generated batch results in a state transition.

 The zkEVM protocol has additional endpoints for retrieving various information pertaining to the status of the L2 block.